ethereum/eth-wiki/concepts/security-categorization.md

 A simulator of difficulty adjustment is available at <https://github.com/ethereum/economic-modeling/blob/master/diffadjust/blkdiff.py> .

-The modified GHOST algorithm is defined [here](White-Paper#modified-ghost-implementation).
+The modified GHOST algorithm is defined [in the whitepaper](https://ethereum.org/whitepaper#modified-ghost-implementation).

 The following properties are desired: